bbhtt/lorry-mirror-updater/README.md

 `CI_PROJECT_ID, CI_SERVER_URL` (Gitlab predefined).

-Note, that it is best to run it inside a docker image coming with `bst, bst-to-lorry` and all other dependencies, such as something based on `registry.gitlab.com/freedesktop-sdk/infrastructure/freedesktop-sdk-docker-images/bst2:latest`
+Note, that it is best to run it inside a docker image coming with `bst, bst-to-lorry` and all other dependencies, such as `ghcr.io/bbhtt/fdsdk-build-env:latest`

 ```
 Lorry mirror updater